 animal advocacy action alert animal advocacy action alert

-This movie expresses Kinship Circle’s core beliefs on animal use and how to argue against it with reason, truth, credibility.
+Just The Facts PleaseDominion, Property & Truth.
+This movie expresses Kinship Circle's core beliefs on animal use and abuse, plus how to argue against it with logic and credibility.

-By itself, that approach overlooks billions of animals who suffer daily.
-A more realistic angle is to advance animal-free methods via a topic humans love most: Themselves.
-Kinship Circle educational materials use studies, stats, quotes, news to show how animal use harms people, along with animals.
+Unfortunately, this concept lacks traction in human-centric society.
+In the meantime, billions of animals suffer daily in usage industries such as meat/dairy, entertainment (zoos, aquariums, rodeos, exhibits), animal experimentation, hunting, fur/leather… A more prompt rationale focuses on humans’ fav topic: themselves.
+Present facts about how animal-free choices for research, food, household goods…are more human-focused, health-conscious, economic, and climate-safe.
+Kinship Circle educational materials use studies, stats, quotes and news to show how animal use harms people, along with animals.
 This movie gives tips to make your own literature, or choose the right stuff for optimal impact.

 action

-• DOWNLOADABLE EDUCATIONAL LITERATURE - Over 50 animal issues for use in humane education, student projects, presentations, letters, articles, presskits...
+• Education Literature, Articles, Videos.
+Over 50 animal issues for use in humane education, student projects, presentations, letters, essays, presskits…

 • Animal use-industries or institutions themselves